-You don’t necessarily have to be a doctor of physical therapy (DPT) to work in the physical therapy industry.
-In fact, you can make a huge difference in your patients’ lives by serving in a supporting role—especially as a therapist assistant or therapy technician.
-Now, these jobs might sound like a “poh-tay-toe,” “poh-tah-toe” kind of situation.
-And by that, I mean: same job, different name.
-Right?
-Well, don’t let their names fool you; the roles are actually very different from one another.
-Here’s why:
+You don’t necessarily have to be a physical therapist (PT) to work in the physical therapy industry.
+In fact, you can make a huge difference in patients’ lives by serving in a supporting role—especially as a therapist assistant or therapy technician.
+For the uninitiated, those might sound like the same job with different names.
+Well, don’t let their names fool you; when it comes to a physical therapist assistant vs. physical therapy tech, the roles are actually very different from one another.
+Here’s the difference between a physical therapist assistant and a physical therapy tech.

 The Role of a Physical Therapist Assistant

 Physical therapist assistants (PTAs) generally assist in the treatment of all patients and can work in a variety of settings—from hospitals to fitness facilities.
+An important distinction to make here is that PTAs have taken a board examination and are licensed in the state they practice.
 They practice under the direction and supervision of a physical therapist, and are responsible for tasks like:

 If you’re looking for a more technical take on a PTA’s duties, the APTA states that “PTAs implement selected components of patient/client interventions (treatment), obtain data related to the interventions provided, and make modifications in selected interventions either to progress the patient/client as directed by the physical therapist or to ensure patient/client safety and comfort.”